nikouu/dotnet-optimization-cheatsheet/README.md

 So let's just call these *educational* for that 3%.
 Each item is fully referenced so you can educate yourself too.
 Oh and they're mostly about language features over things like what should be existing good coding practices and architecture.

+You might also need to consider: if a microbenchmark for function A is 2ms faster than function B, but function B does no allocations, which to pick?

 This is different from my [Optimization-Tools-And-Notes](https://github.com/nikouu/Optimization-Tools-And-Notes) repo as that is mostly tools for performance, and this is mostly code to help understand and make performance better.

 ## ‼ Read This First ‼